pfgray/paulgray.net/src/pages/2017-11-29---race-conditions-in-redux/race-conditions.md

 We re-run our tests, and they both pass!

-The next time you're writing a unit test for a reducer, remember to include _all_ the possible action sequences that could happen, instead of just the ones you expect to happen.
+The next time you're writing a unit test for a reducer, remember to include _all_ the possible action sequences that could happen, instead of just the ones you expect to happen, and you'll prevent a lot of obscure timing-related bugs.